Frequency and Severity of Gastrointestinal Adverse Events in GLP-1 and GLP-2 Clinical Trials: Key Insights and Findings

-Overview of Semaglutide in Clinical Trials
+Overview of GLP-1 and GLP-2 in Clinical Trials

 A laboratory setting with researchers analyzing data on a computer screen, while vials of medication and medical equipment are scattered on the table